Fairness in Ranking: A Survey: Fair Supervised learning

 \subsubsection{Fair-PG-Rank \cite{singh2019policy}}

-\spara{Fairness Definition.} The approach by~\citet{singh2019policy} addresses technical bias \ie bias that is created by the ranking system itself, namely through position bias that gives candidates beyond the first few positions significantly less visibility than those in the first positions.
-It also operates on a notion of document exposure, however this time exposure is not defined as the probability of a document to appear at the top position but through expected attention, which the authors define as equivalent to the expected position bias (as we defined in Equation~\ref{eq:exp} in Section~\ref{sec:intro:learned} on page~\pageref{eq:exp}).
-Similar to~\citet{biega2018equity} (Section~\ref{subsubsec:equityOfAttention}) they operate on a merit-based constraint: each candidate $\btau(i) = a$ in ranking $\btau$ should receive exposure proportional to their utility $\utilityThreePara{}{\btau}{a}$:
+\spara{Fairness Definition.} The approach by~\citet{singh2019policy} addresses technical bias \revv{that may be introduced by the ranking system itself due to \emph{position bias} --- giving candidates beyond the first few positions significantly less visibility compared to those who appear in the first positions.} \revv{Like \deltr, Fair-PG-Rank operates based on a notion of document exposure.
+However, unlike \deltr, Fair-PG-Rank defines exposure as \emph{expected attention}, which the authors consider to be equivalent} to the expected position bias (as defined in Equation~\ref{eq:exp} in Section~\ref{sec:intro:learned} on page~\pageref{eq:exp}). \revv{Similarly to Equity of Attention by~\citet{biega2018equity}, which we will discuss in Section~\ref{subsubsec:equityOfAttention}, Fair-PG-Rank operates under a merit-based constraint: E}ach candidate $\btau(i) = a$ in ranking $\btau$ should receive exposure proportional to their utility $\utilityThreePara{}{\btau}{a}$:

-The work further proposes a definition of individual fairness per query $\query$ that measures the disparities in visibility $\posBias{.}$ for two candidates $a, b$ in $\btau$:
+This work further proposes a definition of individual fairness, per query $\query$, that measures the disparities in visibility $\posBias{.}$ for two candidates $a, b$ in $\btau$: